laet4x/blog/content/2022_CTF/HTB/htb_cyber_apocalypes.md

 ![](web2/4.png)

-I created a final markdown content to read the rce2.txt, then i got the file.
+I created a final markdown content to read the rce2.txt, then i got the flag.

 ![](web2/flag.png)